All Episodes

 His family is livid with him.

-Uh listen to his sister, for example.
+Listen to his sister, for example.

 I feel strongly that this is the most important election of our lifetime.

-And I do worry that Bobby just taking some percentage of votes from Biden could shift the election and lead to Trump's election.
+And I do worry that Bobby, just taking some percentage of votes from Biden, could shift the election and lead to Trump's election.

-All right, then he has to respond to watching clips of family members calling him an embarrassment.
+Then he has to respond to watching clips of family members calling him an embarrassment.

 Yikes, listen to this.